 Lawmakers set these guidelines.
-Interesting that one (possibly more) thinks I should carry a gun to protect students from shooters.
+Interesting that one (possibly more) thought at one time I should carry a gun to protect students from shooters.
 With the recent mass shooting in Uvalde, TX, I am sure that calls for arming teachers will again be heard in the NCGA as the new session begins in Raleigh.

-I am a teacher of 20 years in public schools.
-And I want to tell Rep. Larry Pittman that I will never carry a weapon on my person as a teacher in any school despite what he suggested in wake of the recent school shooting at Douglas High School in Parkland, FL.
+I am a teacher of 25 years in public schools.
+And I want to tell any lawmaker that I will never carry a weapon on my person as a teacher in any school despite what he/she suggests in wake of this most recent school shooting.

-As reported by the Associated Press on Feb.
-16,
+Remember this report by the Associated Press on Feb.
+16, 2018?

 A North Carolina lawmaker says allowing teachers to bring guns to school would save lives in situations such as the deadly school shooting in Florida.

-The News & Observer of Raleigh reports Republican State Rep. Larry Pittman of Cabarrus County told colleagues Thursday that he met with a police officer who wants to talk to lawmakers about training school personnel (http://www.journalnow.com/news/state_region/want-to-stop-deadly-school-shootings-let-teachers-have-guns/article_a6436b6e-1954-5205-8fb9-546688ce0724.html).
+The News & Observer of Raleigh reports Republican State Rep. Larry Pittman of Cabarrus County told colleagues Thursday that he met with a police officer who wants to talk to lawmakers about training school personnel.

-In a Facebook comment on another user’s post, Pittman speculated the Florida shooter was part of a conspiracy to “push for gun control so they can more easily take over the country” (http://www.newsobserver.com/news/politics-government/politics-columns-blogs/under-the-dome/article200294174.html).
+In a Facebook comment on another user’s post, Pittman speculated the Florida shooter was part of a conspiracy to “push for gun control so they can more easily take over the country.”